 Instructions

-- Toast your aromatics in your Instant Pot (saute mode) or fry pan without oil over medium heat for 1 to 2 minutes.
-Add ginger, green onions, white onions and stir for 30 seconds, let char slightly.
-You will be able to smell the aroma this spices release.
+- Toast your aromatics in your Instant Pot (sauté mode) or fry pan without oil over medium heat for 1 to 2 minutes.
+Add ginger, green onions, and white onions and stir for 30 seconds.
+Let char slightly.
+You will be able to smell the aroma released from the spices.

-- Put all the toasted spices into nut milk bags (because that means you can just pull it out once the soup is done!)
+- Once toasted, place the spices into nut milk bags so you can just pull them out once the turkey stock is done!

-- Place all your ingredients in the Instant Pot: toasted aromatics, turkey legs and thighs, poultry broth and set the pressure to high for 15 minutes.
+- Place all your ingredients in the Instant Pot: toasted aromatics, turkey legs and thighs, turkey bones, store-bought chicken broth and two quarts of water.
+Set to high pressure for 15 minutes.

 - While the pressure is naturally releasing, you can cook your pho noodles.